rezkyal/air_control/readme.md

 <b>Before testing the virtual mouse, make sure you have saved and closed your important programs, the <em>ghost click</em>:ghost: can be very dangerous, use with full caution:exclamation::shipit:</b>

+## Feature
+1. Place your right hand index finger in pointer box and it will translate your mouse position to your finger location
+1. Place your left hand index and thumb fingers in right click or left click box, and then make it close the distance to make it a click, or hold the close distance to drag

 ## Notes
 <ul>
     <li>Only able to detect a pair of hand per screen (if you show 2 right hand on screen, it will be recognized as one hand, so the coordinate will jump from one hand to another)</li>